Gonzalez-Lab/cocaine_sperm/README.md

 All statistical inference is based on the continuous ChIP-seq signal and the empirical randomization analyses described above.

+The descriptive heatmap shown in Figure 1D is generated from the genome-wide analysis using the 75th percentile of the independent genome-wide background.
+The RRBS-restricted analysis is used exclusively as a sensitivity analysis of the continuous ChIP-seq signal.

 ---

 # 💻 Software